Skip to content

 Advertisement

 Many citizens from countries around the world cherish the idea of retiring in Canada.
-They think of the varied seasons, the affordability, and the wide-open spaces and start to daydream about a more enjoyable retirement.
+They think of the varied seasons, the multiculturalism, and the wide-open spaces and start to daydream about a more enjoyable retirement.

 However, planning your retirement in Canada requires more than just showing up at the border and expecting to be let in.
 Today, we’ll walk you through the most important steps you need to take as you plan your Canadian retirement, including immigration considerations, taxes, healthcare, and more.

-Visiting vs Immigrating
+Visiting vs Immigrating for Your Retirement in Canada

 Applying for a visa to enter Canada